Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Firefighters performing industrial fire suppression.
 Firemen in full gear, including helmets and breathing apparatus, kneeling near flames.

-PUAFIR203 Respond to Urban Fire.
+PUAFIR203 Respond to urban fire

 This unit of competency involves the skills and knowledge required to respond to an urban fire where offensive and defensive strategies are used.
 The unit applies to firefighting personnel who work as a member of a team, under direct supervision.
 Work at this level is undertaken under direct supervision, and with instruction.